Surfboardv2ray/config2Fragment/README.md

-# Acknowledgments

-This project is a fork of [v2ray-to-json](https://www.github.com/Am-Delta/v2ray-to-json) by Am-Delta.
-The basic function is converting v2ray proxies to json, but this modified code converts in batch instead.

 # Usage
-Fork this repository or download it.
+1. Fork this repository or download it.
 Place your v2ray configs inside `list.txt`, one config per line.
-Run the github actions workflow `action.yaml`
+Run the github actions workflow `action.yaml`.
+2. Change your desired TLS Fragmentaion values at `java/fragment.js` under "fragment" tag, or just let them be.
+3. Your json sub will be at `configs/combined.json` and fragment+json sub at `results/combined.json`.

 # Supported Porotocls